Nick Adams (actor, born 1931): Marriage and children

-Adams married former child actress Carol Nugent in 1959.
+Adams married former child actress Carol Nugent in 1959, three weeks after meeting her.
 Nugent had appeared in an episode of The Rebel.
-They had two children, Allyson and Jeb Stuart Adams.
-Jeb was a child actor, then gave up acting, and is now a successful realtor in Ventura County, California.
-Allyson was a film director, but is now a costume designer and activist.
+They had two children, Allyson Lee and Jeb Stuart.
+Jeb was a child actor, then gave up acting and is now a successful realtor in Ventura County, California.
+Allyson was a film director but is now a costume designer and activist.

-Sometimes acrimonious marital problems reportedly interfered with his ability to get lucrative acting parts after 1963.
-While promoting Young Dillinger during a television appearance on The Les Crane Show in early 1965, Adams "shocked" the viewing audience with an announcement that he was leaving his wife, seemingly without telling her first.
+Sometimes acrimonious marital problems reportedly interfered with Adams' ability to get lucrative acting parts after 1963.
+While promoting Young Dillinger during a television appearance on The Les Crane Show in early 1965, Adams "shocked" the viewing audience with an announcement that he was leaving Nugent, seemingly without telling her first.
 The couple publicly announced a reconciliation a week later, but his career and personal life following this episode have been characterized as a "tragic freefall".

 Adams and actress Kumi Mizuno may have had a short affair while he was working in Japan.
 "That's one of the reasons my parents were divorced," his daughter, playwright Allyson Lee Adams, later said.
 "My dad had a penchant for becoming infatuated with his leading ladies.
 It was a way for him to take on the role he was playing at the time."
 Rumors of a romance between the two were common occurrence until Mizuno denied it during an interview in 1996.

 By July 1965, Adams and Nugent were legally separated; Nugent filed for divorce in September.
 The following month, while Adams was in Japan, Nugent was granted a divorce and custody of the children.
 In January 1966, Adams and Nugent announced another reconciliation on Bill John's Hollywood Star Notebook, a local television show.
 However, in November 1966, Nugent resumed the divorce proceedings and obtained a restraining order against him, alleging Adams was "prone to fits of temper", and in an affidavit, charged he had "choked her, struck her and threatened to kill her during the past few weeks."
 On January 20, 1967, Adams was waiting for a court hearing to start when he was served with a $110,000 defamation suit by Nugent's boyfriend, Paul Rapp, who later married Nugent.
 Nevertheless, nine days later he was granted temporary custody of the children.
 His son Jeb Adams later recalled, "He saw it as a competition, basically, more than anything of getting custody of us.
 But, a matter of a week or two later, he gave us back to my mom."
 Nugent later regained legal custody of the children.